-The older I get the more I favour non-fiction.
-I enjoy being inspired by, and learning from, the books I read.
-These have stuck with me through the years and are ones I’ve most definitely learnt from.
+Reading has always been a BIG part of my life – this list would be far longer if if I were to describe all the books that that have influenced my life.
+In particular I enjoy being inspired by, and learning from the books I read.
+The following have stuck with me over the years and are ones I’ve most definitely learnt from:

 I devoured this book in about four days.
 Steinbeck’s style of writing is iconic: frank, descriptive, upfront but honest.
 He’s written many well-known works of fiction including ‘Of Mice and Men’ but reading this book, which was from his own perspective (I’m aware some parts may have been slightly exaggerated) was like seeing into his brain.
 His dry sense of humour made the book for me.
 The personification of Charley (his loyal four-legged companion) was both hilarious and heart-felt.
 Warning: Not for those who are steering clear of catching the travel-bug.

 I haven’t read this in at least a decade but the fact it still gets placed in my must-reads tells you all you need to know.
 The Bronte sisters were iconic in their dedication to having their work published and are hailed in the literary community.
 The story documents Eyre’s challenging upbringing living with distant relatives after the death of her parents and the development of her love with the famous Mr Rochester.
 The crazy lady in the attic was my favourite character.